JordinaGR/sorting-algs-visualization/README.md

-# sorting and searching algorithms visualization
+# Sorting and searching algorithms visualization

 Vid showing how it works 22/07/2020 version: https://youtu.be/yMG3x2RfGrk